Dayana1810/Dayana1810/README.md

-   #  Hi 👋, I'am DAYANA
+    ##  Hi 👋, I'am DAYANA

-A clean, responsive personal portfolio website for a fresher Data Analyst.
-Built with plain HTML, CSS, and JavaScript — no frameworks, no build steps.
-Deploy in minutes.
+  A Passionate Data Analyst From India.

 # 💫 About Me: